 - 4. The Local Health Department shall ensure that maternal health services are provided to low-income patients, regardless of their ability to pay.
 There will be no charge for patients from households with incomes at less than 100% of the poverty level.
 Patients with an identified medical risk are eligible for this program.
-Special emphasis is placed on addressing racial disparities, in order to close the gap in fetal and infant death, as well as to promote healthier behaviors to reduce the number of high-risk pregnancies. - 5.
-If the Local Health Department subcontracts out their high risk maternity clinic funds to another provider, they must provide a letter from the health director with the name and contract information of the subcontractor when they return their signed Agreement Addendum.
-These subcontractors are required to meet all requirements outlined in this Agreement Addendum. - 6.
+Special emphasis is placed on addressing racial disparities, in order to close the gap in fetal and infant death, as well as to promote healthier behaviors to reduce the number of high -risk pregnancies. - 5.
+If the Local Health Department subcontracts out its high risk maternity clinic services to another provider, the Local Health Department must provide a letter from the health director with the name and contract information of the subcontractor when returning the signed Agreement Addendum.
+The letter should describe how the funds are being used to support the Local Health Department's high risk maternity patients. - 6.
 The Local Health Department shall demonstrate compliance on patient and third party fees: - a.
 If a local provider imposes any charges on patients for high risk maternity services, such charges: - 1.
 Will be applied according to a public schedule of charges; - 2.
 Will not be imposed on low-income individuals or their families; - 3.
 Will be adjusted to reflect the income, resources, and family size of the individual receiving the services. - b.
 If patient fees are charged, providers must make reasonable efforts to collect from third party payors. - c.
-Patient and third party fees collected by the local provider for the provision of maternal and child health services must be used, upon approval of the program, to expand, maintain, or enhance these services.
+Client and third party fees collected by the local provider for the provision of maternal and child health services must be used, upon approval of the program, to expand, maintain, or enhance these services.
 No person shall be denied services because of an inability to pay. - 7.
 To be eligible for services provided by a high risk maternity clinic, patient must meet the following: - a.
 Financial eligibility requirements, if any, established by the clinic; these requirements shall not be more restrictive than the official Federal Poverty Guidelines; and - b.
 Medical eligibility requirements established by the clinic.
-Any changes in medical eligibility criteria must be approved by the Division of Public Health Women's Health Branch. - 1.
+Any changes in medical eligibility criteria must be approved by the Division of Public Health Women, Infant and Community Wellness Section. - 1.
 A high risk maternity clinic shall provide in writing its financial and negotiated medical eligibility criteria with all referring prenatal providers in the area served.
 These providers shall also be informed in writing of any changes in clinic financial and medical eligibility criteria. - 8.
 The Local Health Department shall: